scikit-learn-contrib/MAPIE/doc/theoretical_description.rst

 This module uses various resampling methods based on the jackknife strategy recently introduced by Foygel-Barber et al. (2020) [1].
-They allow the user to estimate robust prediction intervals with any kind of Machine-Learning model for regression purposes.
+They allow the user to estimate robust prediction intervals with any kind of Machine-Learning model for regression purposes on single-output data.
 We give here a brief theoretical description of the methods included in the module.

 Before describing the methods, let's briefly present the mathematical setting.